priyadarshan/steckemacs/README.md

 If you want to know more about how that works, read my blog entry here:  http://postmomentum.ch/blog/201304/steckemacs

 **To use this setup please use Emacs 24 or later.
-Older versions might not work properly.**
+Older versions do not work properly.**

 ## Installation